VISHALSRI7/DT_Fellowship_Simulation_Assignment/README.md

 ## 📌 Overview

-This repository contains my completed assignment for the **DT Fellowship Simulation**, where I stepped into the role of a **Growth Consultant** helping an MSME founder unlock growth through system thinking, reflection, and experimentation.
+This repository contains my completed assignment for the DT Fellowship Simulation, where I stepped into the role of a Growth Consultant helping an MSME founder unlock growth through systems thinking, reflection, and lean experimentation.
+- This was not just about consulting on paper — it was about:
+- Thinking like a founder navigating bottlenecks
+- Designing clarity in chaos

-This wasn’t just a consulting task — it was a challenge to **think like a founder**, design clarity in chaos, and treat data not just as reporting, but as direction.
+- Treating data not just as reporting, but as direction

 ---

 ## 🧠 Contents

 ### 1. [`DT Fellowship Simulation Assignment.pdf`]()
-- Full write-up of the simulation
+- Full write-up of the simulation, including:
-- Includes:
-  - Simulated founder interview
+  - Simulated founder transcript & reflective diagnosis
-  - Prompt design for AI-based diagnosis
+  - AI-prompt design for mindset, team, and market gaps
   - Growth Readiness Scorecard (GRS)
-  - Strategic Summary (Reflection)
+  -Strategic summary & learnings

 ### 2. [`Growth_Readiness_Scorecard.xlsx`](./Growth_Readiness_Scorecard.xlsx)
-- A live spreadsheet logic tool
-- Built using spreadsheet formulas + logic for tracking growth bottlenecks across:
+A live spreadsheet tool to track growth bottlenecks with simple formulas and logic across:
 - Founder mindset
 - Team & process capability
-  - Market/customer alignment
+- Market & customer alignment

 ---